howprice/sdl2-tetris/README.md

 ### Raspberry Pi

-libsdl2-dev is available to install in Raspbian Jessie.
+The SDL2 packages (libsdl2-dev, libsdl2-ttf-dev) are available to install in Raspbian Jessie.
 On Wheezy and earlier you'll have to install from source.

 ## Building